whisperglen/RTCW-SP/README.md

 ### Notable engine cvars:
 - r_flares (default "1"): set to "4" to convert flares into remix sphere lights
 - cg_coronas (default "1"): set to "2" to send all coronas to renderer -since coronas are converted into remix lights, this avoids the pop-in effect
+- r_dynamiclight (default "1"): keep on 1 to send dynamic light sources (torches, fireplaces, muzzle flashes) to remix as light sources (idtech3 renders them in software)
-- r_nocull (default "0"): set to "1" so that geometry in player proximity, which is not in camera-view, is still drawn -this prevents building shadows dissapearing
+- r_nocull (default "0"): set to "1" so that geometry in player proximity, which is not in camera-view, is still drawn -this prevents shadows from buildings to dissapear
 - r_novis (default "0"): set to "1" so that all map surfaces(triangles) are drawn -this helps to stabilize the geometry hashes in remix
 - r_wolffog (default "1"): set to "0" to disable ingame fog (there may still be geometry with fog texture applied, those will not be disabled)
 - r_nomipmaps (default "0"): set to "1" to disable mipmap creation for all textures